OCA/delivery-carrier/stock_picking_delivery_info_computation/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of delivery to support calculate weight with preference on the package operations and also allow you to calculate volume manually with same logic.
+This module extends the functionality of delivery to support calculating the picking weight giving priority to the package operations and also allowing you to calculate volume manually with same logic.

-On a Picking which only has Inital demand, calculation will be based on the move lines product quantity.
+On a picking which only has inital demand, calculation will be as standard, based on the picking lines product quantity.

-As soon has *Operations* only will take in count instead of the previous consideration.

-Then all the operation lines and quantity *To Do* quantity will be the base of calculation if none has totally or partially quantities *Done*.

-If any operation has *Done* quantity only this lines will be on the calculation.
+As soon as you have any reserved quantity, it will only take them into account.
+In this case, the computation of the weight and volume is based in *to do* quantities, unles you introduce anything in *done* quantity, switching to this column in that case.

+The volume is auto-computed when the picking is generated from a sales order, or a backorder is created from original picking, but remains editable while the picking is not validated for any possible manual edition.

+You also have a button available while the picking is not validated for recomputing volume with current data.

 **Table of contents**